-While the oil is hot, fry some small green chilies or vertically chopped big ones, remove from oil, sprinkle salt on it.
+- While the oil is hot, fry some small green chilies or vertically chopped big ones, remove from oil, sprinkle salt on it.
 This is served on top or inside the vada pav.

-Garlic Peanut Chutney Recipe:
+Garlic Peanut Chutney

-Garlic – 10 pods
+- 10 cloves Garlic

-Salt – to taste
+- to taste Salt

-Peanuts – 2-3 tablespoons
+- 2-3 tablespoon Peanuts

 - 1 tablespoon Sesame seeds

-- 1 tablespoon Coriander powder (or seeds) – 1 tablespoon
+- 1 tablespoon Coriander powder (or seeds)

-Tamarind paste (optional) – 1-2 teaspoons
+- 1-2 teaspoons Tamarind paste (optional)

-- 1-2 teaspoons
+- 1-2 teaspoons Oil

 - Once the roasted ingredients cool down, put it in a blender/food processor and add oil, salt to it.
 Blend it coarsely.
 The chutney should be more on the dry side.
 Add tamarind paste depending upon how much is needed to still leave the consistency on the dry side.
 Mix well.
-Optionally add some red chili flakes.